 - Update names and beneficiaries on insurance policies, including life, health and auto policies.
 Among the insurance providers, also confirm the coverage requirements to maintain the person’s assets (including the car).

-- Contact all three major credit bureaus to minimize the risk of identity theft.
+- Contact all three major credit bureaus to reduce the risk of identity theft.

 Manage or update real assets

 - Determine how the person’s assets/property will be maintained during the estate settlement process.

 - Update the property title(s) for real estate.
 If property was owned in multiple states, review the probate process in each state.
 (For non-resident states, ancillary probate may be necessary.)

 - Locate the title and registration for any cars, so that you can update the vehicle title and registration; and cancel the driver’s license.

 - Contact the Social Security Administration regarding survivors benefits.
 You might also be eligible for a one-time death payment.